Signs it’s time to change the backyard deck

 If you already built a backyard deck, then congratulations.
 But there is one more problem that you as a homeowner is facing.
 Your backyard deck isn’t going to last forever.

-Over time, your backyard deck will look worn out or even out of service.
+Over time, your backyard deck will look worn out or even out of service, this accelerates if it’s near a pool.
 When this happens, the backyard deck no longer serves its purpose of increasing the value of your home.
 And a quick repair must be done.

 If you’re on a budget, you don’t want to change your backyard deck if it’s still good.
 To avoid wasting your money, here are the signs that your backyard deck needs to be changed.